-The 16th of August is the last day of the Palio held in Siena, Italy.
+The 16th of August is the last day of the Palio contests held in Siena, Italy.

-The "Palio" meaning “prize", is won through horse races held in honour of the Virgin Mary.
-“Contrade” means “districts”, as in, neighbourhoods of the city, and it is they who are the competitors for the prize.
+The “palio” (meaning “prize”) is won through horse races held in honour of the Virgin Mary.
+“Contrade” means “districts”, as in, neighbourhoods of the city, and it is the districts who compete against each other for the prize of a silk banner.

 The races take place in the centre of Siena, in the huge open area called the “Piazza del Campo.”
 The races consist of three laps around the Campo, and last only about 90 seconds.

 There are two Palio sessions held every year; each lasts 4 days.
 The first, dedicated to the Madonna of Provenzano, runs from the 29th June to the 2nd July inclusive, and the second, dedicated to the Madonna of the Assumption, from the 13th to the 16th August inclusive.
 The big race of the first session is on the 2nd of July; the big race of the second session is the 16th of August.
 These two big races are held at 7:30 in the evening.